 • Review the performance of your logistics suppliers

-After these steps have been completed, you can start to look into tackling scenarios where returns tend to happen.
+After completing these steps, you can start looking into tackling scenarios where returns tend to happen.

 For example, with RevLifter, you can ensure that customers don’t receive your best discounts if they’re checking out with lots of the same item.
 You can also tag certain products to make them ineligible for deals.